xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/diagnostic/diagnostic-tools.md

 ## Diagnostic hook

 It is obviously impossible to enable diagnostic reports without application re-compilation.
 But, sometimes, it is required to validate installed application.
-To workaround this situation, guicey provides special diagnostic hook, which can be enabled with a system property:
+To work around this situation, guicey provides special diagnostic hook, which can be enabled with a system property:

 ```